2023-08-10 23:05:00

 All this flow of scientific studies also translates into economic value, “for this reason it is important to know who do they belong to those marine resources.
 Arrieta recalled in his speech that “the ownership of marine resources belongs to the country to which the exclusive economic zone from where they have been extracted belongs, but in international markets the regulation is very poor, which in practice means that 60% of the surface of the ocean is unregulated.”

-At another time, a group of experts debated about the appropriate formulation of more sustainable fishing models to end the overexploitation of seas and oceans.
+At another time, a group of experts debated regarding the appropriate formulation of more sustainable fishing models to end the overexploitation of seas and oceans.
 Augustine Espinosaa marine biologist and technician from the Fisheries Unit of the Cabildo de Tenerife, recalled that the Corporation maintains a line of action with the fishermen’s guilds to open alternatives -and expectations- to complementary options such as fishing tourism.

-“The use of adapted tourist boats that accompany the fishermen in some tasks could encourage knowledge of artisanal fisheries and, in this way, contribute to a greater animation in the consumption of the marine genre”, which in the Islands -we talk about fish fresh- falls compared to many of the average figures for Spain.
+“The use of adapted tourist boats that accompany the fishermen in some tasks might encourage knowledge of artisanal fisheries and, in this way, contribute to a greater animation in the consumption of the marine genre”, which in the Islands -we talk regarding fish fresh- falls compared to many of the average figures for Spain.
 The creation and maintenance of marine reserves It will also encourage the notion of a local product and through artisanal fishing (“not as a quality mark, but as a source”) the carbon footprint will be reduced.

 Extinction is not a thing of fiction.
 Sonia Spanish Jimenezexecutive director of the Meri Foundation in Chile, estimated according to scientific research that “we are at a point of no return, since in the near future one in four species will become extinct if there are no radical changes in our way of life –’modern’, let’s say it that way-”.